ji-kapil/DSA-Questions/Data-Structure/README.md

 ### *before starting the data structure you can understand the [Basic-Logic](https://github.com/ji-kapil/DSA-Questions/tree/main/Basic-Logic) of any programming languange..
 In this sheet all data sturcture completed in java....*

->Note -  if you complete any data structure do aleast 12 questions beacuse one data structure used in other data structure problem. all data structure link togther but leran it individually and go on leetcode after the completed Base of Data Structure beacuse almost all problem on leetcode link aleast two data structure.
+>Note -  if you complete any data structure do aleast 12 questions each because one data structure used in other data structure problem. all data structure link togther but learn it individually and go on [leetcode](https://leetcode.com/) after the completed Base of Data Structure because almost all problem on [leetcode](https://leetcode.com/) link aleast two data structure.

-### `bonus point - Do partice on the Hacker Rank or greek for greek for logic buliding it provide basic question to advanced level questions.`
+### `bonus point - Do partice on the [Hacker Rank ](https://www.hackerrank.com/) or [greek for greek](https://www.geeksforgeeks.org/) for logic buliding because they provide basic question to advanced level questions according to our needs.`

 <br><br>